Why You’ll Love The Aquascape Ion-Gen System For Your Pond

-This electronic device drastically reduces spring and fall maintenance, allowing you to spend your time relaxing next to your water feature instead of maintaining it!
+This electronic device can reduce spring and fall maintenance, allowing you to spend your time relaxing next to your water feature instead of maintaining it!
 It effectively kills algae without using traditional liquid chemicals.
+How?

 How Does It Work?

 It can be set to different levels depending on the pond size or the extent of the algae problem.

-The IonGen’s compatible with water containing fish and plants.
-Aquatic plants absorb excess copper, so having a good amount of them is a good idea.
-The device is also energy efficient, less than $1 per month in electrical costs.
+The Ion-Gen’s compatible with water containing fish and plants.
+Aquatic plants absorb excess copper, so having a good amount of them is a solid idea.
+The device is also energy efficient, costing less than $1 per month in electrical costs.

 The end result’s about an 80% difference in visible algae!
 So how does one get installed?

 Typical Installation Methods

 The copper bars on the probe will have a light green crust form on it.
-This needs to be scraped off to keep the IonGen working properly.
+Scrape this off to keep the Ion-Gen working properly.

 Now you just need to know the settings.

 The higher the setting, the faster the probe will run out.
-Most last about 2 seasons and it’s a good idea to get your water feature fully cleaned before installation or replacement.
+Most last about 2 seasons and it’s a good idea to fully clean your water feature before installation or replacement.
 You’ll get better results if the pond has no algae in it at first.